Consensys/ethsigner/docs/Using-EthSigner/Using-EthSigner.md

 # eth_accounts

-Returns the account address with which EthSigner is signing transactions.
+Returns the account address that EthSigner uses when signing transactions.
 That is, the account of the [keystore key file](../Using-EthSigner/Getting-Started.md#create-password-and-key-files).

 **Parameters**